Association of Scholars of Christianity in the History of Art

 Dr. Ronald R. Bernier, Professor of Humanities at Wentworth Institute of Technology, and Dr. Rachel Hostetter Smith, Gilkison Distinguished Professor of Art History at Taylor University, are the editors of Religion and Contemporary Art: A Curious Accord (Routledge, 2023).

-February 18-21 2026: 114th annual CAA Conference
+Saturday, February 21, 2026, 2:30-4:30pm |114th annual CAA Conference

-ASCHA Session (date and time to be confirmed): “And Who is My Neighbor?”: Refuge, Sanctuary, and Representation in Modern Art and Visual Culture
+ASCHA Session: “And Who is My Neighbor?”: Refuge, Sanctuary, and Representation in Modern Art and Visual Culture

 We are pleased to invite you to join our upcoming session at the CAA 114th Annual Conference in Chicago, February 18–21, 2026.